LTC-117/PegUI/README.md

 PegUI is a simple implementation of a complete GUI for FFmpeg in Ada.
 It uses Gtkada, which is a collection of Gtk bindings for Ada.

+---

+## This project is on its early stages of development!!